liulch/liulch.github.io/software.md

 permalink: /Software/
 ---

-# Software

-<font size="3">With coauthors and collaborators, I developed statistical routines for data visualization and analyses purposes.</font>
+<font size="4">With coauthors and collaborators, I developed statistical routines for data visualization and analyses purposes.</font>
 <!-- force a new paragraph -->
 <font size="3">1. "bpCausal: Bayesian Causal Inference with Panel Data" (with Xun Pang and Yiqing Xu) available through GitHub.
 2021.</font>
 <!-- force a new paragraph -->